 Split is the second largest Croatian city and although it has many popular tourist attractions like the historic Diocletian’s Palace and the majestic coastline, it does not have actual waterfalls.

 Don’t despair though – you can reach waterfalls at the splendid Krka National Park as it’s just over 50 miles away!
 So it’s safe to say that Split can be a gateway to exploring the natural world of Croatia very easily.
+They make the perfect addition to a 7 day Croatia itinerary.

 There are also waterfalls further away at the Plitvice Lakes National Park, but it is over 160 miles each way and takes around three hours to get there.
 Therefore Krka National Park is by far your best option.